-Rotate the wheel wrench clockwise (to the right).
-That will raise the lift head a little.
+Rotate the wheel wrench clockwise (to the right), That will raise the lift head a little.

 If your Buick has a wheel cover, you must take it off to reach the wheel nuts.
-Refer to the correct picture to see how to remove your wheel cover.

 If your vehicle has an aluminum wheel with a center cover, remove it using the flat end of the wheel wrench.